 The Port of Abbot Point is Australia’s most northern coal export port and one with remarkable potential for trade growth.

-In naturally deep water, the port is located 25 kilometres north of Bowen and incorporates the Adani Abbot Point Terminal (AAPT) with a current export capacity of 50 million tonnes per annum.
+In naturally deep water, the port is located 25 kilometres north of Bowen and incorporates the North Queensland Export Terminal (NQXT) with a current export capacity of 50 million tonnes per annum.

 As the port authority, North Queensland Bulk Port’s vision for Abbot Point is that it continues to grow as a key strategic coal port and, over time, leverages benefits from the adjoining State Development Area to become a hub for import, processing, manufacturing and export activities of other industries of regional, state and national significance.

 You will find Abbot Point between the existing industrial centres of Townsville to its north, and Mackay to its south.